SuperOfficeDocs/superoffice-docs/docs/en/webtools/debug.md

 ---
 title: Debug
 uid: webtools_debug
-description: How to debug Web Tools
+description: How to debug WebTools
 author: {github-id}
-keywords: debug webtools
+keywords: debug, WebTools
 so.topic: howto
 so.envir: onsite
 so.client:
 ---

-# Debugging Web Tools
+# Debugging WebTools

 The Web Extension depends on a constant connection to the CRM Server to work properly.
 If you are having connectivity issues, there are a few things you may do to troubleshoot.